 Much of the decrease resulted from a drop in the stock market.
 But markets historically will recover.

 "It's just a temporary measure," Anspach said.
 "It's only relevant if you needed to sell or consume those assets at that point in time."

 Here's how you should respond to a drop in net worth.

-First, determine whether the drop is because of actions you've taken or, as was the case at the end of 2018, temporary market forces, Anspach said.
+First, determine whether the drop is because of actions you've taken or, as was the case in 2020, temporary market forces, Anspach said.
 If your net worth falls for one quarter but you're still saving money up and paying debt down, there's no need to change course.
 But if you're the cause of the drop, maybe because you're borrowing more money and dipping into your savings accounts, it's time to pay attention.

 Without understanding the reasons behind a change in net worth, people can sometimes react too quickly and do more damage, said Karl Leonard Hicks, a certified financial planner.
 That's why it's important to understand what makes up your net worth before responding to a news report about it.